Mrs S Arrowsmith

 Key Stage 5:

 Opportunities for lunchtime sessions vary throughout the academic year.
 We regularly offer drop-in sessions for students to access materials and equipment, develop personal work or homework tasks.
-Both lower and upper school students have enjoyed Sculpture Club, Pin-hole photography and Knitting Circle to name a few.
-A large group of girls across the school community gave their time and efforts in designing the Centenary Garden and worked closely with the sculptor to design the two artworks that feature in there.
-GCSE and A-level students are encouraged to access artworks first hand as much as possible outside of school.
+GCSE and A-level students are encouraged to access artworks first-hand as much as possible outside of school.
 Regular visits organised by the department include the annual visit to at least two London galleries along with a local exhibition or curated guide to the collection at Wolverhampton Museum and Art Gallery.